apple/swift-migration-guide/Guide.docc/Swift6Mode.md

 ## Using the Swift compiler

-To enable complete concurrency checking when running `swift` or `swiftc` directly at the command line, pass `-swift-version 6`:
+To enable the Swift 6 language mode when running `swift` or `swiftc` directly at the command line, pass `-swift-version 6`:

 ```